 Are you ready to have a baby?
-Awesome!
-Or, are you planning to be ready to have a baby at some point in the relatively near future?
-That’s awesome, too!
+Or, are you preparing to have a baby at some point in the relatively near future?
 Often, our patients’ lifestyles take a notable swing in the “healthy” direction when they find out they’re pregnant.

 5 Fertility Boosting Facts to Help You Get Pregnant Faster

 And, of course, it takes two to tango – so you should share these facts with your partner as well.
-Healthy men make healthier sperm, so his lifestyle and habits count too!
+Healthy men make healthier sperm, so their lifestyle and habits count too!

-- Regular OB visits and honest communication matter.
-So many women get used to the fact that they skip periods, or have very light periods, or have terrible cramping.
+So many women get used to the fact that they skip periods, have very light periods, or have terrible cramping.
 These pieces of information, and others, may be old hat to you, but they’re pieces of an important puzzle to us.
 These are signs that your menstrual cycle may be compromised.
-Skipped or light periods could indicate you aren’t actually ovulating; heavier periods or intense cramping could be signs of endometriosis.
+Skipped or light periods could indicate you aren’t ovulating; heavier periods or intense cramping could be signs of endometriosis.
 An STD you’ve never mentioned or a previous abortion may have caused scar tissue that could compromise future fertility.
 When it comes to conceiving a baby, an established relationship with a trusted OB/GYN can be the key to ensuring your body is fertile and ready.

-Are you looking for the right OB/GYN to take care of your prenatal, labor and delivery needs?
-Contact us here at Overlake and schedule your first appointment.
-We’d love to get to know you and see if our team of OBs and midwives is a good fit for you.
+Are you looking for the right OB/GYN to care for your prenatal, labor, and delivery needs?
+Contact Overlake OB/GYN and schedule your first appointment.
+We’d love to get to know you and see if our team of OB’s and midwives is a good fit for you.